appsmithorg/appsmith-docs/website/docs/connect-data/concepts/returning-data-from-a-stored-procedure.md

 Stored procedures are SQL statements that can be defined and called as reusable pieces of code.
 In cases where you need to write the same statement across multiple queries, they can reduce the need to rewrite your SQL statement in several different places.
 Stored procedures can also be configured to accept parameters, which further extends their usefulness.

-In Appsmith, you'll need to make a small modification ([explained below](#modification-for-appsmith)) to the normal syntax you'd use to call the procedure.
+In Appsmith, you'll need to use a [modified syntax](#modified-syntax) to call the stored procedure.

 ## Standard syntax

 First, this is how a stored procedure normally appears.
 The following snippet queries a table `users` for records where their `role` matches the parameter passed to it.
-This uses PostgreSQL syntax, but the idea applies to all of the relational databases.
+The snippet uses PostgreSQL syntax as an example; if you're using a different relational database, check its documentation to see the syntax for stored procedures.

 ```sql
 CREATE OR REPLACE PROCEDURE users_by_role(userRole varchar(30))